Your rights in relation to privacy

 Security of your personal information

 We take all reasonable steps to ensure that the personal information we hold is protected against misuse, loss, unauthorised access, modification or disclosure.
-We hold personal information in both hard copy and electronic forms in secure databases on secure premises, accessible only by our authorised staff.
+We hold personal information in both hard copy and electronic forms in secure databases on secure premises and in secure cloud based technology, accessible only by our authorised staff.

 Non-current information is archived in secure premises in accordance with our Information Retention Policy.